Conal84/MS1-salford-squash-centre/README.md

 To clone this project from GitHub:

 1. Follow this link to the [Project GitHub repository.](https://github.com/Conal84/MS1-salford-squash-centre)
-2. Under the repository name, click "Clone or download".
+2. Under the repository name, click **"Clone or download"**
-3. In the Clone with HTTPs section, copy the clone URL for the repository.
+3. In the **Clone with HTTPs** section, **copy the clone URL** for the repository
-4. In your local IDE open Git Bash.
+4. In your local IDE open the terminal
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory to be made
-6. Type git clone, and then paste the URL you copied in Step 3.
+6. **Type git clone**, and then **paste the URL** you copied in Step 3
-7. Press Enter.
+7. Press **Enter**.
 Your local clone will be created

 ## Credits